pimotte/nomic/README.md

 Such a pull request will be voted on as if they were a rule-change affecting only mutable rules.
 Such a pull request will be merged by someone with the power to do so, in a timely fashion, if and only if the votes on the pull request are such that a rule-change with the same votes would be adopted.
-If a pull request only adds a name to, or removes a name from the player list, that pull request will not be voted on.
+If a pull request only adds the initiators name to, or removes the initiators name from the player list, that pull request will not be voted on.
 Instead, it may be merged by any person who has the right to do so.